How to Exfoliate Body Skin to Reduce Strawberry Legs

 Common Mistakes to Avoid

-Aggressive scrubbing causes micro-tears and inflammation.
-This triggers post-inflammatory hyperpigmentation—the dark spots you're trying to eliminate.
+Aggressive scrubbing causes tiny tears and irritation.
+This triggers dark marks from healed skin damage — the exact spots you are trying to fade.

 Exfoliating freshly shaved skin causes irritation, redness, and razor burn.
-Always exfoliate before shaving to clear follicles and lift hairs for a smoother shave.
+Always exfoliate before shaving.

 Special Considerations by Skin Type